tmrob2/rusty-robots/README.md

 ## Usage

 ### Constructing a simulation model
-This project is designed as a helper API for configuring large scale task allocation problems.
+This project is designed as a scalable API for configuring large task allocation problems.
 First we require some environment.
 An environment can be constructed as follows.
 Environments can be added to the `env` directory.
 To implement an environment we have to implement the Env trait `env::gym_env::Env`:
 ```rust